leven-the-blog/leven/README.md

 # Leven

 Leven is a lightweight Markdown-based static site generator for blogs.

-## How do I get started?
+It's a lot like Jekyll or Hugo, but it's much simpler, much faster, and made specifically for blogs.

+### static site generator

+/ˈstatɪk sʌɪt ˈdʒɛnəreɪtə/

+takes in your blog posts and converts them into a standalone HTML website that you can upload to GitHub Pages or Neocities or just about anywhere else

+## Getting Started

 Install [Rust](https://rust-lang.org) if you haven't already.